andrealachi/SWG-Documentation/documentation/qgis/open_geopackage.md

 > [!WARNING]
->If the GeoPackage file has been renamed, the project will not load correctly.
+>If the GeoPackage **file has been renamed**, the project will not load correctly.
->To resolve this issue, please refer to the solutions described in the documentation How to Handle Issues Caused by Renaming the Soilwise GeoPackage
+>To resolve this issue, please refer to the solutions described in the documentation [How to Handle Issues Caused by Renaming the Soilwise GeoPackage](./rename_geopackage.md)

 [^1]: **SoilWise – project website** (Horizon Europe – Mission Soil).